NICALOD3ON/blog_post-main/posts/Homework_Week_9.md

 - **Transformational:** we are shaped by what the environment has to offer, whilst at the same time we shape the environment.
 There is also the potential to decompose material rejected by other systems.
 - **Fruiting bodies:** once the mycelium is dense enough, ther eis a fruiting body - it turns into something visible.
 From a design perspective, this means we are able to learn and grow and then fro this point, we are able to share this knowledge and practice into our environment.

+###Websockets API
+This is a way fir a client instance if a websute ti communicate with the server in real time.
+This is typically use for features like chat boxes that requre instantaneous communication.